Share this

 They are usually mass-produced to meet commercial demands.
 And that usually means that they are treated with chemicals (think pesticides), machine-trimmed, and sometimes a bit moldy, too wet, or too dry.

 Unlike high-quality weed that often appear leafy, mid buds are usually rounded due to machine trimming and may lack leaves.
+The cannabinoid and terpene profiles of mids are average at best and not as rich as that of craft weed.

 Characteristics of Low-Quality Marijuana